Josexato/cake_jwt/README.md

 # Tests Cakephp Authentication and Authorization plugin

-Details of what I've done are in the commit comments and also in the added comments Steps performed:
+Details of what I've done are in the commit comments and also in the added comments.

+Steps performed:

 1: Initial installation of cake